 Plating Hard Gold onto printed circuit boards is typically done to provide contact points and PCB edge connectors.

 Gold contact surfaces are often used on circuit boards with membrane switches which are a technology of choice for industrial, commercial and consumer products.
-When PCBs will be repeatedly installed and removed electroplated gold is used for edge-connector contacts or as they are more commonly known: Gold fingers.
-It is difficult to hear the term Gold finger without remembering the villain Auric Goldfinger from the James Bond film of 1964.
-However, the gold fingers (gold-plated contact pins) found on PCBs are quite unlike Auric’s stubby, fat digits.
-To begin with, the plating thickness of a PCB gold finger is typically a mere 300 micro-inch.
+When PCBs will be repeatedly installed and removed, electroplated gold is used for edge-connector contacts or as they are more commonly known: Gold fingers.
+The plating thickness of a PCB gold finger is typically a mere 300 micro-inch.
 At this thickness the hard gold is expected to survive 1,000 cycles before wear through.

 The process begins after the copper etch with the PCBs tape laminated to leave only the desired area exposed.
-A Nickel underlayer is electo-plated onto the PCB with a minimum thickness of 50 microinch.
+A Nickel under layer is electroplated onto the PCB with a minimum thickness of 50 micro-inch.
 Nickel not only provides mechanical support it also provides a diffusion barrier as well as an inhibitor to pore and creep corrosion.
 The 24 carat hard gold, immersed in a salt medium, is then electro-plated directly onto the Nickel surface.

 Quality control for hard gold finishes include thickness and tape adhesion tests.
-As you may expect, the price of gold requires solid process controls as the cost for errors would make even Auric shudder.
+As you may expect, the price of gold requires solid process controls as the cost for errors are significant.

 The calculation to determine the amount of gold required is a function of the plating time.